berewt/berewt.github.io/posts/2018-05-19-Dependent-types-as-tests.md

 `Left p`, and thus to typecheck.

-With the same strategy, we can check more advance properties, like ensuring that one player can't win from deuce or that one player win if he scores two times after a deuce:
+With the same strategy, we can check more advance properties, like ensuring that one player can't win from deuce or that one player win if scores two times after a deuce:

 ```idris